JasonKleban/SQLServiceBrokerMessageBus/README.md

 It does not turn off native poison messaging handling because one scenario I need it for is on a SQL 2008 R0 server with no poison message handling override and I didn't feel like parameterizing that yet.
 Adding that to each CREATE QUEUE statement throughout is all you'd need to do.

+This image below shows a sample deployment and these are the only components.
+There are no Windows Services, .NET Assemblies (and no SQL CLR stuff) to consider.
+It is all self-contained.

 ![Sample SSBMB deployment](/../screenshot/SQLParts.png)

 ## Deployment Guide